noodlapp/noodl-docs/javascript/extending/create-react-lib.md

 # Create a Visual node with React

-Noodl is built with React which makes it easy for you to add custom or community React components to your workspace.
-This guide will help you create a React library from scratch and push it to your Noodl workspace.
+Noodl is built with React which makes it easy for you to add custom or community React components to your projects.
+This guide will help you create a React library from scratch and push it to a Noodl project.

 ## Setup

-In order to complete this guide you must install the _Noodl CLI_ and learn how to push the module to your workspace.
+In order to complete this guide you must install the _Noodl CLI_ and learn how to push the module to a project.
 Please review [this guide](/javascript/extending/create-lib) first.

 With the CLI tool you can easily create a new react library module from a template: